lay-jake/capstone-1-vending-machine/README.md

 ## Module 1 Capstone - Vending Machine Software

-You've been asked to develop an application for the newest vending machine distributor, Umbrella Corp.
+Initial task is to develop an application for the newest vending machine distributor, Umbrella Corp.
 They've released a new vending machine, Vendo-Matic 800, that is integrated with everyone's bank accounts, allowing customers to purchase products from their computers for their convenience.

-### Application Requirements
+### User Stories /// Application Requirements

 1. The vending machine dispenses beverages, candy, chips, and gum.
    - Each vending machine item has a Name and a Price.